recp/gkern/README.md

 # Notes
 - This library is still unshaped, wait this until AssetKit finished.
 - After finished this AssetKit and library, I'll publish documentation and update README.
+- Also check [simple-collada-viewer](https://github.com/recp/simple-collada-viewer) repo to see an example to how to use this